TABLE OF CONTENTS

 The East Wiltshire school staff cannot be held responsible for money or other items of value that a student may bring to school.
 For this reason, a good rule to follow is: if you can’t afford to lose it, leave it at home.

-During physical education classes, all valuables are to be left with the physical education teacher or locked in a gym locker.
+During physical education classes, all valuables are to be left in the student’s locker or locked in a gym locker.
 Students should bring a lock during the gym period or during intramurals.
 The general office maintains a “lost and found” where students can check for the recovery of lost items.

 East Wiltshire School is fortunate to have an elevator.
 The elevator is designed for use by students and staff who are in need of physical assistance.
-Students must receive staff permission in order to use the elevator.
+Students must receive staff permission in order to use the elevator and can only be accompanied by one other student.

 Each class will be asked to choose one student to represent them on the Student Council.
 The Student Council acts as the student voice in the initiation and development of student activities.
 The executive will consist of a president and vice-president (elected from the grade nine classes).
 Election of the executive will take place early in the school year.